-I, (print name)Jeffrey K. Rupp hereby submit this certification to the (County department) Beaches and Harbors , pursuant to the provisions of County Code Section.
-2.200.060 and hereby certify that (contractor or association na me as shown in bid or proposal), David Evans and Associates.
-Inc. , an independently owned or franchiser-owned business (circle one), located at (contractor, or, if an assomethy address) 800 North Haven Avenue, Suite 300, Ontario, CA 91764 ociation, associated compliance with Los Angeles County's Child Support Compliance Program and has met the follow wing requirements:
+I, (print name) Jeffrey K. Rupp hereby submit this certification to the (County department) Beaches and Harbors , pursuant to the provisions of County Code Section.
+2.200.060 and hereby certify that (contractor or association nam e as shown in bid or proposal), David Evans and Associates, Inc. , an independently owned or franchiser-owned business (circle one), located at (contractor, or, if an associ iation, associated member address) 800 North Haven Avenue, Suite 300, Ontario, CA 91764 is in compliance with Los Angeles County's Child Support Compliance Program and has met the following ng requirements:

-1) Submitted a completed Principal Owner Information Form to the Child Support Services Department;

-- Fully complied with employment and wage reporting requirements as required by the Federal Social Security Act (42 USC Section 653a) and/or California Unemployment Insurance Code Section 1088.5, and will continue to comply with such reporting requirements; - 3) Fully complied with all lawfully served Wage and Earnings Withholding Orders or District Attorney Notices of Wage and Earnings Assignment, pursuant to Code of Civil Procedure Section 706.031 and Family Code Section 5246(b) or pursuant to applicable provisions of the Uniform Interstate Family Support Act, and will continue to comply with such Orders or Notices.
+- 1) Submitted a completed Principal Owner Information Form to the Child Support Services Department; - 2) Fully complied with employment and wage reporting requirements as required by the Federal Social Security Act (42 USC Section 653a) and/or California Unemployment Insurance Code Section 1088.5, and will continue to comply with such reporting requirements; - 3) Fully complied with all lawfully served Wage and Earnings Withholding Orders or District Attorney Notices of Wage and Earnings Assignment, pursuant to Code of Civil Procedure Section 706.031 and Family Code Section 5246(b) or pursuant to applicable provisions of the Uniform Interstate Family Support Act, and will continue to comply with such Orders or Notices.